russmckendrick/blog/content/posts/2021-12-28-ansible-azure-setup-new-mac/index.md

 While things "may work" if there is active development going on which has not made its way into the Ansible Galaxy release, then you may have all sorts of compatibility issues, just like I did.

-Hopefully, this saves someone scratching their head for hours as I did as everything looked to have been correct and the `azure.mgmt.monitor` module was 100% installed, just not the version which the collection was expecting.
+Hopefully, this saves someone scratching their head for hours as I did as everything looked to have been correct, and the `azure.mgmt.monitor` module was 100% installed, just not the version which the collection was expecting.